DCC-EX/mkdocs-test/docs/products/ex-commandstation/accessories/00-accessories.md

-# Connecting Accessories
+# Overview - What are Accessories?

-Once you go beyond just wanting to run trains, and want to control turnouts, signals, and potentially automate other various parts of your layout, you will need to know how to connect accessories to your Command Station.
+Once you go beyond just wanting to run trains, and want to control turnouts (points), signals, turntables, and potentially automate other parts of your layout, you will need to know how to connect accessories to your Command Station.

-This includes our other products such as EX-FastClock, EX-IOExpander, EX-SensorCAM, and EX-Turntable.
+Within the DCC-EX ecosystem, an accessory is anything you can connect to or control from your EX-CommandStation which also includes our other products such as EX-FastClock, EX-IOExpander, EX-SensorCAM, and EX-Turntable.

 ## Accessory Types

+Accessories are broadly divided into two categories:

+- Outputs:

+    - Turnouts or points
+    - Signals
+    - Turntables
+    - Lighting
+    - Servos

+- Inputs:

+    - Sensors
+    - Push buttons
+    - Keypads
+    - Rotary encoders
+    - Clocks

+Note that we consider throttles/controllers differently to accessories, so these are not covered in this section.
+See our [Throttles](/throttles/00-throttles.md) section instead.

+## Connecting Accessories

 There are generally three ways accessories can be connected to and controlled by your Command Station: